jacob-brown/photo_Sync/README.md

 **Notes**: 2 stages to allow for ease of searching, as SyncThing folder structure is hard to find photos

 ## To Do
-* What to do with failed copies?
+* What to do with failed copies? - assume they will run the following time???
 * when switching to a new destination dir, if the same exclude file is present it will copy all the old files
     * run a new setup script?
-* if same filename exists in destination, rename using recursion

 * DIR1 = SyncThing folder
 * DIR2 = _TO_ORGANISE_PHONE